 If Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ then the UE shall search for and measure inter-frequency layers of higher, equal or lower priority in preparation for possible reselection.
 In this scenario, the minimum rate at which the UE is required to search for and measure higher priority layers shall be the same as that defined below in this clause.

-The UE shall be able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in TS38.304 within Kcarrier * Tdetect,NR_Inter + Kcarrier_CCA * Tdetect,NR_Inter_CCA if at least carrier frequency information is provided for inter-frequency neighbour cells by the serving cells when Treselection = 0 provided that the reselection criteria is met by a margin of at least 5 dB in FR1 for reselections based on ranking or 6dB in FR1 for SS-RSRP reselections based on absolute priorities or 4dB in FR1 for SS-RSRQ reselections based on absolute priorities.
+The UE shall be able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in TS38.304 within Kcarrier * Tdetect,NR_Inter + Kcarrier_CCA * Tdetect,NR_Inter_CCA if at least carrier frequency information is provided for inter-frequency neighbour cells by the serving cells when Treselection = 0 provided that the reselection criteria is met by a margin of at least 5 dB in FR1 or [6.5]dB in FR2-2 for reselections based on ranking or 6dB in FR1 or [7.5]dB in FR2-2 for SS-RSRP reselections based on absolute priorities or 4dB in FR1 and [4]dB in FR2-2 for SS-RSRQ reselections based on absolute priorities.
 The parameter Kcarrier is the number of NR inter-frequency carriers on licensed band and Kcarrier_CCA is the number of NR inter-frequency carriers on unlicensed band indicated by the serving cell.
 An inter-frequency cell is considered to be detectable according to the conditions defined in Annex B. 2.
 9 for a corresponding Band.